surfriderfoundationeurope/LabelCV/README.md

 ![Licence MIT](https://img.shields.io/github/license/cmaneu/LabelCV.svg?logo=sdq)

 LabelCV is a service used to build a labeled image dataset via crowdsourcing.
-Researchers, companies and datascientists can use LabelCV to spinup a website where people can tag an existing image dataset or contribute to this dataset by uploading images.
+Researchers, companies and datascientists can use LabelCV to spin-up a website where people can tag an existing image dataset or contribute to this dataset by uploading images.

 ## This project is under **heavy** development